yevgenykuz/.dotfiles/README.rst

    # --> Done
    # To use it, copy your public key to system clipboard:
    xclip -sel clip < ~/.ssh/id_rsa.pub
+   # or, if xclip complains about "Error: Can't open display: (null)" just cat the contents and copy manually
+   cat ~/.ssh/id_rsa.pub
    # Paste into target location

 * Deletion: